vrajraj/Introduction-to-Flutter/assignment.md

 1. Login Page
 2. HomePage
 3. ProfilePage<br><br>
-P.S: You are not required to use and database, use hardcorded values for the application.
+P.S: You are not required to use any database, can use hardcorded values for the application.